joshuagryphon/plastid/docs/source/examples/phasing.rst

-:term:`Triplet periodicity` or :term:`sub-codon phasing`, is a useful feature, becuase it can be used to infer the reading frame(s) in which a coding region is decoded:
+:term:`Triplet periodicity` or :term:`sub-codon phasing`, is a useful feature, because it can be used to infer the reading frame(s) in which a coding region is decoded:

 ..
 TODO: insert phasing chart figure